silversonicaxel/gherkin-detailer/README.md

 * npm 6.0+

 ## Installation
-gherkin detailer can be installed as a global tool:
+gherkin-detailer can be installed as a global tool:

 ```bash
 $ npm install -g gherkin-detailer